zeroamps/zeroamps/README.md

 - ⚡ I created this React demo because I wanted to try Bootstrap together with React Bootstrap.
 See this [repository](https://github.com/zeroamps/react-timer-demo).
 - ⚡ I use lots of various tools, that's the reason why I created my cheat sheet repository.
 See this [repository](https://github.com/zeroamps/tooling).
 - ⚡ For a project I created a Docker compose file for running WordPress locally.
 See this [repository](https://github.com/zeroamps/docker-wordpress).
+- ⚡ I created this repository for studying OpenShift.
+See this [repository](https://github.com/zeroamps/open-shift).

 <!--
 **zeroamps/zeroamps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.